Compute

 Figure 2 Viewing the load balancer IP address

-• 8635 in the preceding code is the port of the instance to be connected.
-Specify a port number based on service requirements.
-For details about how to obtain the port number, see Viewing the IP Address and Port Number.
+• 6379 in the preceding code is the port of the instance to be connected.
+Replace it with the actual port number.
+For details about how to obtain the port number, see Viewing the IP Address and Port Number of a GeminiDB Redis Instance.

 • For details about the supported and restricted commands, see Development and O&M Rules.